Vikram Jaswal: Research

+The eye-tracking study also raises an important contrast between prompting for movement initiation and cueing that determines letter selection.
+Some nonspeaking autistic people may experience problems initiating actions and may need external prompts to begin movement.
+In that context, a prompt from a letterboard assistant does not necessarily mean that the assistant authored the message.
+Jaswal and colleagues reported that autistic participants often shifted their eye gaze to the next target letter before pointing to it.
+This matters because it suggests that the autistic participant's eye gaze was leading the next letter selection while the assistant was tracking and recording letters already touched.
+Although subtle cues may occur earlier, the eye-tracking findings make simple assistant guidance at the moment of pointing less sufficient as an explanation.
+This qualification is relevant because claims about earlier cuing assume that autistic participants could detect and use indirect or peripheral cues during rapid letter selection; however, studies have reported differences in peripheral vision in autism, including a narrower functional field of view and reduced sensitivity in the peripheral visual field.

-In 2019, Jaswal and Nameera Akhtar of the University of California, Santa Cruz published a research article arguing that autistic people long for social connection and engagement, but that their behaviors are misinterpreted as lack of interest in social engagement.
-This article sparked controversy among autism researchers.
-Jaswal and Akhtar argue that the assumption that autistic people are uninterested in socializing dehumanizes them.
+In 2019, Jaswal and Nameera Akhtar of the University of California, Santa Cruz published a research article in Behavioral and Brain Sciences arguing that some autistic behaviors, including low eye contact, infrequent pointing, motor stereotypies, and echolalia, are often misinterpreted as evidence of low social interest.
+This article was published with open peer commentaries from more than 30 scholars.
+According to a UC Santa Cruz report, nearly all commenters endorsed Jaswal and Akhtar's approach, while some had concerns it could minimize important differences in autistic cognition and social motivation.
+Jaswal and Akhtar argued in a related opinion essay that the assumption that autistic people are uninterested in socializing dehumanizes them.

 Jaswal's work challenges assumptions that non-speaking autistic people have less intelligence, a lack of social motivation, and cannot think for themselves.
 His work has highlighted the experiences of non-speaking autistic people, building an insider-based challenge to the negative assumptions about non-speaking autistic people.

 His work also provides alternative explanations of autism.
 In 2013, Jaswal and Akhtar co-edited a special section of the journal Developmental Psychology on the debate over whether autistic children's development should be changed to fit current developmental norms, or embraced as a naturally occurring part of the human condition.
 The idea that autism does not need to be "corrected" is the foundation of the Neurodiversity movement.